nwy140/MUFYSourceCode/README.md

 ## Writing Documentations
 [Github Wikis/Readme](https://guides.github.com/features/wikis/)
 [Project Management Tools](https://silentwolfstudios.wordpress.com/2019/04/01/project-management-tools/)
 > Writing documentation will keep your project in scope, and minimise feature creeps.
-Only real devs write documentation and manuals.
+Only real devs write documentation and manuals for their team and their users to keep the project going.
 <br>

 # Creating a Computer Game